Suresh0750/Boarding-Preparation/DSA/DSA-III/README.md

 # Adjacency list

     The adjacency list is a common and efficient way to represent a graph in computer science.
-In this representation, each vertex (node) in the graph maintains a list of its adjacent vertices
+In this representation, each vertex (node) in the graph maintains a list of its adjacent vertices.

 # Adjacency matrix

     An adjacency matrix is a 2D array or table used to represent a graph.
 Each element in the matrix indicates whether pairs of vertices are adjacent or not in the graph.

-# Cycle in a Graph
+# Cycle in a Graph.

     A cycle in a graph is a path that starts and ends at the same vertex without traversing any edge more than once.
 In other words, a cycle occurs when there is a path where the first and last vertices are the same and there are no repeated edges or vertices (except for the starting/ending vertex).

-# isolated nodes
+# isolated nodes.

     An isolated node (also called an isolated vertex) in a graph is a node that has no edges connecting it to any other nodes in the graph.
-In other words, an isolated node has zero degree, meaning it is not connected to any other node.
+In other words, an isolated node has zero degree, meaning it is not connected to any other node.'

+# priority queue

+    A Priority Queue is a type of data structure that operates similar to a regular queue, but with an added feature: each element in a priority queue has a priority associated with it.
+The key difference is that in a priority queue, elements are dequeued based on their priority rather than the order they were added.
+This means elements with higher priority are served before elements with lower priority, regardless of when they were inserted into the queue.